 “I don’t know how you can smile after reliving that,” I said softly.

-Avrille sat up, now able to recover from the Legilimency almost instantly without any physical effects.
+Avrille sat up quickly, now able to recover from the Legilimency almost instantly without any physical effects.

-“I think we’ve completely exhausted this method,” I said, shaking my head.
-“I’m hesitant to do this, but I think I we should try Passive Legilimency.
+“I think we’ve completely exhausted this method,” I said, shaking my head in dismay.
+“I’m hesitant to do this, but I think we should try Passive Legilimency.
 I will place you under a very mild sleeping spell that will nevertheless render you unable to control your own thoughts, therefore making you a passive subject.
-Without your conscious mind directing your memory it should be possible for me to delve even deeper.
-However you must understand that this will be dangerous.
-I’m confident in my ability to enter your unconscious mind without damaging it, but you still should be aware of the risks…”
+Without your conscious mind directing your memory, it should be possible for me to delve even deeper.
+However, you must understand that this could be very dangerous.
+I’m confident in my ability to enter your unconscious mind without damaging it, but you still should be aware of the risks—”

 “Severus,” she interrupted me gently.
-I still got chills every time she said my name.
-“You know that I trust you.
+I still felt a swoop in my stomach every time she said my name.
+“You know I trust you.
 I want you to do whatever you think is best.”

-I considered her, trying to think of another way.
-“I do think that this is your best chance,” I finally said.
+I considered her, trying to think of any other option left to us.
+“I do believe this is your best chance,” I finally said.